hdushan/oldHepsiTests/readme.md

 * If you want to use phantomjs, install phantomjs, and have the phantomjs executable available in your path
 * If you want to use chrome, install google-chrome and chromedriver, and have the chromedriver executable available in your path

-CD into the acceptance-tests folder and run these:

-    `bundle config build.nokogiri --use-system-libraries`

-    `bundle install --verbose`

 ## Running on a different host